For Music Faculty click here

 Novák graduated from Charles University in 1989 with a Masters degree in Czech and English language and literature, and a specialization in pedagogy.
 Besides tutoring, in the 1990´s he also translated a number of films and TV series (including 12 episodes of The Simpsons) for Czech TV.

-Monika MacDonagh Pajerová is chairperson of the civic association YES for Europe (www.anoproevropu.cz).
+Monika MacDonagh Pajerová is chairperson of the civic association YES for Europe (www.anoproevropu.cz) and advisor to the minister of Culture of the Czech Republic (since 2014).
 She studied modern philology at the Philosophical Faculty of Charles University in Prague, earning her doctorate there in 1991.
 In 1987, she attended scholarship program at the Linkoping University in Sweden.

 From 1988 to 1989, she lead the Student Press and Information Centre in Prague.
 During the Velvet Revolution she was the spokesperson for the University Strike Committee.